 With many workplaces having adopted remote or hybrid work models, it’s more important than ever to support employees wherever they are—not just when they’re physically in the office.
 Especially considering that better benefits are one of the top reasons employees start a new job, according to LinkedIn—second, only after higher pay.
 In fact, research also finds that one in ten employees would be willing to leave their job for one that pays less but offers better benefits.

 Supporting employees means looking beyond standardized benefits and exploring the company perks that will set your organization apart and truly benefit employees.

-As companies shift to work from home, work from anywhere, and hybrid work models, the next step may be introducing a modified work schedule: the four-day work week.
+As many companies shift to work from home, work from anywhere, and hybrid work models permanently, the next step may be introducing a modified work schedule: the four-day work week.

 A company that trialled the four-day work week found that productivity went up by 20% and “staff reported a vast increase in overall wellbeing as a result”.
 Additionally, work-life balance scores “shot up from 54% to 78% whilst stress levels dropped to 38% from 45%”.

 Alternatively, you can consider a 6-hour workday that spans Monday to Friday.
 One team that tried out the 6-hour workday found that a shorter workday “forced the team to prioritize effectively, limit interruptions, and operate at a much more deliberate level for the first few hours of the day.
 The team maintained, and in some cases increased, its quantity and quality of work, with people reporting an improved mental state, and that they had more time for rest, family, friends, and other endeavours”.

 Having a wide variety of employee benefits and company perks available—such as pet insurance—is a great way to both attract and retain top talent.